Why Get Pre-qualified?

-Before you start looking at houses, work with your loan officer to get pre-qualified, which will let you know how much home you can afford.
-This can help you narrow your home search to houses within your budget, give you an idea of how much you’ll need for a down payment, and help you identify budgeting goals to work toward.
+Before you start looking at houses, it's important to work with me to get pre-qualified, which will let you know how much home you can afford.
+This can help you narrow your home search to houses within your budget, give you an idea of how much you'll need for a down payment, and help you identify budgeting goals to work toward.

 Qualifying for a Loan: What Lenders Look At